Vehicle loans and special workings

 years.
 The requirement to borrow probably dated from the end

 208 had used buses spare from that route at weekends.

 In addition, loans were sometimes required to cover a

 notes that Leyton (who operated crew RFs on the 236) borrowed doored buses from Loughton when

-required.
-He comments 'I have on quite a few occasions pulled
+same engineering group.
+He comments 'I have on quite a few